shenhuiying2017/azure-docs.es-es/articles/hdinsight/hdinsight-connect-excel-hive-odbc-driver.md

 <properties
-   pageTitle="Conexión de Excel a Hadoop con Hive ODBC Driver | Microsoft Azure" description="Vea cómo configurar y usar Microsoft Hive ODBC Driver para que Excel consulte datos en un clúster de HDInsight." services="hdinsight" documentationCenter="" authors="mumian"
+   pageTitle="Connect Excel to Hadoop with the Hive ODBC Driver | Microsoft Azure" description="Learn how to set up and use the Microsoft Hive ODBC driver for Excel to query data in an HDInsight cluster." services="hdinsight" documentationCenter="" authors="mumian"